-Today I’m delighted to welcome new-to-me author, Demelza Carlton, to my blog with a fascinating passion.
+Today I’m excited to welcome author Kate Belle to my blog to talk about her passion.

 What is it about it that brings a sparkle to your eye / motivates you?